AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

             self.__IsKey = False
 ```

 Type creation is encapsulated by the `createType` method in `QiClient.py`.
-Here is how it is called in `test.py`:
+The following code shows how the method is called in `test.py`:

 ```python
 	wave = QiType()